AleksSem/apisample/README.md

-Api Platform for test purposes only
+Api Platform for test purposes only!